 - A written plan invites collaboration, which begets technical thoroughness and stakeholder alignment.

 - A written plan signals professionalism.

 As you write your technical plan, here are some ways to ensure the process is as effective as possible.

 Use (Or Create) A Template

 If available, use a pre-existing template.
-A template gives you structure and forces you to consider a standard set of criteria.
-All software companies should have their own flavor of technical planning documents—Requirements Summaries, Architecture Explorations, RFCs, etc.
+A template provides structure and forces you to consider a standard set of criteria.
+All software companies have their own flavor of technical planning documents—Requirements Summaries, Architecture Explorations, or RFCs.

-If there isn’t a template, create one.
-Write your technical plan to the best of your ability and take it upon yourself to set up the guidelines necessary for your colleagues to leverage this work in the future.
+If there isn’t a template, take it upon yourself to create one.
+Your guidelines will create leverage for your colleagues’ work in the future.
 If you need ideas, read about Upstream Prerequisites in Code Complete Volume 2.

 Dynamic Based On Scope

 Your technical plan should match the scope of your work.
-A plan which covers a small set of tweaks to business rules will be very different than a technical plan outlining a system overhaul.
+A plan covering a small set of updates to business rules will be very different than a technical plan outlining a system overhaul.